BioSystemsUM/DeepMol/docs/deepmol_docs/featurization.md

 - **SMR_VSA1, SMR_VSA2, SMR_VSA3, etc.**: Calculates the SMR (Molar Refractivity) VSA for a molecule by assigning atom contributions to predefined bins based on their Labute ASA and MR values.

-- **SlogP_VSA1, SlogP_VSA2, SlogP_VSA3, etc.**: Calculates the SlogP (log of the octanol/water partition coefficient)
-VSA for a molecule by assigning atom contributions to predefined bins based on their Labute ASA and SlogP values.
+- **SlogP_VSA1, SlogP_VSA2, SlogP_VSA3, etc.**: Calculates the SlogP (Atomic contribution model developed by Crippen et. al. 1999 using 7000 molecular structures with the correct protonated state as training set) VSA for a molecule by assigning atom contributions to predefined bins based on their Labute ASA and SlogP values.

 - **EState_VSA1, EState_VSA2, EState_VSA3, etc.**: Calculates the EState (E-State) VSA for a molecule by assigning atom contributions to predefined bins based on their Labute ASA and EState values.